IzatheWriter/Beginner-Baker-s-Guide/Kitchen Appliances.md

 **Mixer**

 This is the fastest and the most convenient way to combine all ingredients.
-It will save you a lot of muscle work and time.
-The order and the speed of mixing your ingredients will vary depending on the cake you are baking.
+It'll save you a lot of muscle work and time.
+The order and the speed of mixing your ingredients will vary depending on the cake you're baking.
 The recipe should provide you with all the guidelines.

 **Blender**

 If you’re baking a small cake or the recipe calls for combining a small number of ingredients before adding them to the dough, a blender is a useful tool.
 You can also use it for crushing nuts, mashing chickpeas or bananas.
-However, this tool does not have enough power to knead a dough (if it’s more massive) or bread dough.
+However, this tool doesn't have enough power to knead a dough (if it’s more massive) or bread dough.

 If you don't owe any of these tools, you can check out the links below and purchase some good quality kitchen appliances: